-Hancock, enters his fifth season on the USF staff and works primarily with the USF goalkeepers.
+Hancock, enters his sixth season on the USF staff and works primarily with the USF goalkeepers.
 He got off to a bang-up start to his coaching career during the 2009 campaign.
 Under Hancock’s watchful eye, USF goalkeeper Jeff Attinella was named the BIG EAST Goalkeeper of the Year and was also named a first team National Soccer Coaches Association of America All-American – the second ever under head coach George Kiefer.
 During that year, Attinella recorded a 14-4-3 record with seven shutouts and a 0.83 goals against average.

 Hancock played his collegiate soccer for the University of Connecticut from 1998-2001.
 He was also part of the U-17 National Team, where he was named captain in 1997 and 1998, and was the starting goalkeeper in the 1997 FIFA U-17 World Championships in Egypt.

 While at UConn, Bryheem helped lead the Huskies to an NCAA Division I National Championship in 2000.
 The Middletown, Del. native was named to the NCAA College Cup All-Tournament Team in 2000.
 Hancock was named BIG EAST Goalkeeper of the Year in 2001 as well as earning All-American status.
 In his senior season, he was honored with the 2001 Leadership Student-Athlete Award.

 He finished his career at UConn boasting a 0.62 goals against average.